mkopylec/recaptcha-spring-boot-starter/README.md

  - _logout_ - user has been successfully logged out

 There is a default `LoginFailuresManager` implementation in the starter which is `InMemoryLoginFailuresManager`.
-It is strongly recommended to create your own `LoginFailuresManager` implementation and not to use the default one.
+It is recommended to create your own `LoginFailuresManager` implementation that persists login failures in some storage.

 ### Integration testing mode usage
 Enable testing mode: